redbugcrew/radicalise/README.md

 Direnv is used to load environment variables.
 It's likely already installed on your system.
 To approve this direnv config, run `direnv allow` from the root of this project.

+If it's not installed, it can be installed on ubuntu/debian systems with `sudo apt install direnv`, followed by enabling it in your shell.
+If you're using oh-my-zsh, you can do this by adding `direnv` to the list of plugins in your `~/.zshrc` file.

 ### Frontend

 The frontend is a React app using Vite and react-router.
 From the frontend dir, packages are installed using `npm install`, and the the code is run in development mode using `npm run dev`.